 Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike.

-Long favored for their mottled black and white coloration and incredible bioactive potential – they’re a perfect blend of isopod aesthetics and functionality.
+Long favored for their mottled black-and-white coloration and incredible bioactive potential – they’re a perfect blend of isopod aesthetics and functionality.

 Honestly, there’s nothing like a tiny herd of Dairy Cow Isopods to lift your moo-d (sorry).